"We are not going to send out prospectuses this year because we can't supply them to our usual places so we need to know what to do with our budget."

 All the research shows that a multi-channel, integrated digital advertising plan is the most effective in terms of university and college marketing recruitment.
 Now is the time to expand your channels and promote your campaigns on the platforms we know students are on, like TikTok (did you miss our friends at Akero’s TikTok advertising masterclass?), which perhaps you wouldn’t have previously been able to justify.

 Here’s a sneak peek into our recent research into student digital behaviour; more than one in three students are using TikTok daily.
 TikTok is a fantastic awareness tactic and, even if it doesn’t lead to direct downloads of your course info, it will drive traffic to your site, providing an opportunity to capture more data and boost your marketing lists, which you can later use to remarket to students on a more intent-driven platform later in their journey.

-But while the new is shiny, if it ain’t broke, don’t fix it.
+And if you are going down the digital first route, it doesn't have to mean starting from scratch.
 If you’ve been tracking your leads from advert through to enrolment, why not invest your prospectus budget into platforms that are already working for you, and increase the volume of enquiries using your most tried-and-tested techniques?
 And if you’re not sure which platforms best fit your brief and budget, we’re offering a free personalised digital advertising plan, recommending you the best possible media selection according to your brief, with guaranteed predicted performance outcomes from an award-winning AI, and your leads plugging straight into your CRM.

 But whatever you do, leave space to think bold

 So where should you allocate that prospectus budget?
 Our advice: invest in the digital experience (take a look at our virtual open day whitepaper for inspiration).
 Students have told us that they still want that university experience, so make sure you’re providing it.